spatie/laravel-data/README.md

 SongData::create(Song::first());
 ```

-If you have a collection of models then you can create a collection of data objects as such:
+If you have a collection of models, then you can create a collection of data objects as such:

 ```php
 SongData::collection(Song::all());